drush211/Speedruns/Tutorials/README.md

 video, so there isn't a concern of de-syncing from your face or anything.
 A script will help even if you decide to Ad-Lib.
 You want to stay on topic as much as possible, as drifting can really hurt viewing quality.

+## Streaming a Tutorial

+So this one is a bit complicated if you want to build tutorial videos in the way that I do.
+I try to make sure I have the game audio as backing for my narration, and I want the game to seem like it's being played in real time and I'm just describing the situation to you.
+It gives it a more natural feel, but also has editing so it doesn't feel like an ad-hoc video.
+To kill 2 birds with one stone, I might do part of the tutorial on my stream.
+The problem is that I then get my audio from the stream, which is usually not what I want in the tutorial.
+It also doesn't make sense to just split the audio as then I have to make a new audio file with the correct syncing to the video.
+The easiest way I've found around this, is to use OBS in 2 instances.
+Unfortunately you can only capture the screen on one instance (the stream), but you can capture audio in multiple.
+This means that I can just capture the speaker output and sync the audio video later, since it is the exact same audio.
+So I just have 2 scenes, one for a tutorial w/ mic, and one for a tutorial w/o a mic.
+This allows me to build up the tutorial in my stream and talk to my viewers, while still having a clean setup to use for polishing off the tutorial later.